 Farm to Business

 We also encourage businesses and organizations to consider hosting a farmers' market on their premises to help promote healthy eating to their employees and customers.
 Local farmers and food producers take part by bringing their food and products to sell at indoor or outdoor facilities provided by the business.
-Farmers or businesses who would like to get involved can contact our Nutrition division at 601-576-7820.

 Discover Farm to Preschool/School